seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         DESCRIPTION
             "An administrative name that identifies the source of this Crypto Device Material (CDM).
-This could be the URI used when downloaded from the Secure Object Management System (SOMS) server or a physical port designator for CDM downloaded via HMI."
+This could be the URI used when downloaded from the CDM server or a physical port designator for CDM downloaded via HMI."
         ::= { cCDMStoreEntry 3 }

     cCDMStoreID  OBJECT-TYPE